Realagmag/KKMaths/README.md

 Server is hosted on Heroku and stores images using AWS S3.

-Temporarly offline due to high maintanance cost.
+Temporarily offline due to high maintenance cost.

 Video presenting website:
 https://youtu.be/mRdoiUY2Rus